pipo02mix/why_k8s_can_make_our_life_easier/steps/10/README.md

 ## Troubleshoutting

 - Check always all components in the `istio-system` are running correctly.
-In case Pilot is `Pending` because of resources remove the limits, for our demo is enough.
+In case Pilot is `Pending` because of resources, remove the limits, for the demo purpose is enough.

+- In case executing curl commands return `connection refused`, ensure port and IP address are correct and the ingress gateway service (in `istio-namespace`) is created with type NodePort.